CesarBertinetti/Color-vision-light-and-cichlid-fish/README.md

 Environmental Drivers of Adaptive Divergence in Visual Sensitivity Across Freshwater Habitats"

-The R Markdown interactive notebook includes a step-by-step description of the different analysis.
+The R Markdown interactive notebook includes a step-by-step description of the different analyses.

-This Color-vision-light-and-cichlids_readme.txt file was last updated by Cesar Bertinetti on 2022-Oct-15
+This Color-vision-light-and-cichlids_readme.txt file was created by Cesar Bertinetti on 2022-Oct-15

 GENERAL INFORMATION